Cjumamil/CS322-Data-Science-Project/README.md

 * Order tracking is polling-based (not real-time streaming)
 * Take-profit logic is loop-based, not broker-side
 * Symbols are processed sequentially, not concurrently
-* Order tracking is still polling-based rather than event-stream based
 * Broker-side stop placement for short positions depends on Alpaca accepting buy stop orders on the symbol in paper trading

 ---